fieldsfarmer/frontEndQA/README.md

-# frontEndQA
+# Interview Questions
-notes on front end questions
+notes on both frontend and backend questions